dparedesh/susy-statistical-interpretation/README.md

 ### Set target Lumi

-* Set the target `Lumi` (in $pb^{-1}$) in `doAll(lumi mc16a, lumi mc16d, lumi mc16e)` with the corresponding lumi for each mc16 campaign in `copyTree.C`;
+* Set the target `Lumi` (in $pb^{-1}$) in `doAll(lumi mc16a, lumi mc16d, lumi mc16e)` with the corresponding lumi for each mc16 campaign in `copyTree.C`.
-* The total lumi will be calculated directly and set as name of the output file, while 3 different `rescaleLumi` values will be calculated for each MC sample;
+* The total lumi will be calculated directly and set as the name of the output file, while 3 different `rescaleLumi` values will be calculated for each MC sample.
-* The MC sample for the different mc16 campaigns can be placed in the same directory since the code can recognize the campaign from the r-tag in the name;
+* The MC sample for the different mc16 campaigns can be placed in the same directory since the code can recognize the campaign from the r-tag in the name.
 * Set the total target Lumi (in pb-1) in the main HF script (`generateCommands.py`).
 This will be propagated to the HF configuration through a command-line argument.
 The lumi tag is also used for defining the output file names, for the legends of the plots, and to decide which input files to read, so you'd better set it right.

 # How to use the tool? <a name="useTool"></a>

 ## About the scripts to be used... <a name="mainScripts"></a>
-1. Most important python scripts are `python/generateCommands.py`, `python/fitConfigSS3L.py`, `macrosSS/plotContours.py`, and `python/plottingConfig.py`
+1. The most important python scripts are `python/generateCommands.py`, `python/fitConfigSS3L.py`, `macrosSS/plotContours.py`, and `python/plottingConfig.py`

     1. `generateCommands.py`: Main control script.
 It passes the needed parameters to `fitConfigSS3L.py` and  `plotContours.py`.
 In addition, it runs other scripts generating the intermediate steps to produce the final exclusion plots.